-If you have an attached spa, it may have a feature that will allow you to adjust the valves and force it to spill over into the pool, aerating the water.
-If you have a water feature like this, it is sort of a built-in aerator.
-If you’re using your spa overflow feature, just make sure the water isn’t already heated!
+An attached spa may have a feature that will allow you to adjust the valves and force it to spill over into the pool, aerating the water.
+If you have a water feature like this, it is a built-in aerator.
+If you’re using your spa overflow feature, ensure the water isn’t already heated!

 Angling Your Return Jets

-If you just want a quick means of aeration without any extra hardware or plumbing, you can probably get a bit of help from adjusting the angle of your returns.
+If you want a quick means of aeration without extra hardware or plumbing, you can probably get some help by adjusting your returns’ angle.
 Adjust them so that the water coming out is angled as far toward the surface of the pool as possible.

-To do so, you can just simply loosen or tighten the return fitting a bit to achieve the desired result.
+To do so, you can simply loosen or tighten the return fitting a bit to achieve the desired result.
 Some returns have a separate eyeball behind the fitting.
-To adjust this type of return, you have to loosen the outer ring, re-angle the eyeball, and then tighten the ring back down.
+To adjust this type of return, you must loosen the outer ring, re-angle the eyeball, and then tighten the ring back down.